bimbraw/bimbraw.github.io/_pages/about.md

 ---
 permalink: /
 title: "Keshav Bimbraw"
-excerpt: "PhD Candidate working on AI/ML for Robotic Ultrasound and AI/ML based Medical Image Processing"
+excerpt: "PhD Candidate working on AI/ML for Perception in Robotics"
 author_profile: true
 redirect_from:
   - /about/